Key details

 Why study Law and Legal Studies at CDU?

-Study Law with the experts in legal education at CDU.
+Study law with the experts in online legal education at CDU.
 Learn from a leader in transnational, human rights, cyber and customary law to become a first-class legal practitioner.
-You'll be prepared for many career opportunities, from Australia's legal systems and public service to business, government, industrial relations, and more.
+You'll be prepared for a multitude of career opportunities, from Australia's legal systems and public service to business, government, industrial relations, and more.

 What will I study?